asaldarriv/heuristics-PTL-system/README.md

 2. Go to the cloned repository with `cd heuristics-ptl-system`.
 3. Follow the instructions in the `README.md` file of the heuristic method folder you want to use.

+## Analysis

+A folder with analysis used to create reports are located in folder "analysis".

+## Getting Started

+1. Clone this repository (use the command `git clone https://github.com/asaldarriv/heuristics-PTL-system.git`).
+2. Go to the cloned repository with `cd heuristics-ptl-system`.
+3. Follow the instructions in the `README.md` file of the heuristic method folder you want to use.

 ## Contributions

 Contributions are welcome.
 Please open an issue or submit a pull request.